apache/apisix-website/website/docs/general/join.md

 5. To view archived emails from the mailing list, check out the [history](https://lists.apache.org/list.html?apisix.apache.org).

+## Unsubscribe from the Mailing List

+You can unsubscribe from the Apache APISIX mailing list when you do not want to receive notifications.

+1. Send an email to dev-unsubscribe@apisix.apache.org, then you will receive a confirmation email from dev-help@apisix.apache.org.

+2. Reply to dev-help@apisix.apache.org to confirm you unsubscription.

+Once successfully unsubscribed, you will receive a Goodbye email from dev-help@apisix.apache.org.

 ## Join the Slack Channel

 You can join the Apache APISIX Slack channel in two ways: